riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ...
 {% endhighlight %}

-Let's look at the `prevPage` function, so the first thing we do when calculating the URL for the previous page is to calculate the current page from the URL, i.e. `Router.current().params.page`.
-If there is not page parameter in the URL we default to 1.
+First let's look at the `prevPage` function.
+The first thing we do when calculating the URL for the previous page is to grab the current page from the URL, i.e. `Router.current().params.page`.
+If there is no page parameter in the URL we default to 1.

-Next we assign `previousPage` to the current page minus 1... unless of course the current page is the first page in which case there is no previous page so we set `previousPage` to 1.
+Next we assign `previousPage` to the current page minus 1... unless of course the current page is the first page in which case there is no previous page so we keep `previousPage` at 1.

 Lastly we return the listCustomers route passing in the previous page to the page parameter.
 Pretty simple!